 Exercise 1: copy one or more of the following decorative ribbons.
-The top ribbon still looks very flat and stiff, but towards the bottom they become more and more flowy.
+Towards the bottom one they become more and more flowy.
 Follow steps 1 to 3 for each ribbon.

 Step 1: First draw the continuous winding ‘S-line’.
 Sometimes that S-line is at the top, sometimes at the bottom.